ishworgurung/ishworgurung.github.io/_posts/2020-11-07-interesting-links.md

 ---

-[Intel Hyperscan](http://intel.github.io/hyperscan/dev-reference/) - Got 40GigE *stream* data to do DPI on x86?
+Got 40GigE *stream* data to do DPI on x86?
+Do you have performance issue with the pattern matching library currently in use?
 No problem.
+Enter [Intel Hyperscan](http://intel.github.io/hyperscan/dev-reference/).

 ---